AtomicTyler1/PEAKLeveling/Leveling/Leveling/README.md

 # How to reset or backup your data

+### Using the config

+This mod now comes with a config to atomically backup your data!
+Launch the game at least once, then the config will generate.
+A dropdown should appear with the data of the backup for you to load.

+> It is recommended you still frequently manually backup your data.

+### Manually

 Because the data is persistent across profiles, maybe you want to reset your level and experience because some exploiter found away to give you a lot of experience.

 Follow the steps below to restart your progress (Windows version):